node-js-libs/node.io/docs/api.md

 To execute a command, use the following methods.
 Callback takes the format of (err, stdout, stderr)

     this.exec(cmd, callback);
-    this.spawn(cmd, stdin, callback);       //Same as exec, but can write to the commands STDIN
+    this.spawn(cmd, stdin, callback);       //Same as exec, but can write to STDIN

 ## Data validation and sanitization